Review of Standards and Evidence Expectations | 2025-2026

 The review process, outlined in the Review of Commission Standards, Requirements of Affiliation, and Policies Policy, reflects the Commission’s commitment to self-reflection and continuous improvement through transparency, responsiveness, and integrity for the benefit of students, institutions, and the public.
 All constituents will be able to review the proposed standards and provide feedback as well as participate in listening sessions.

 A number of exciting initiatives align with this work, including strategic planning with a strategic vision ready to launch January 1, 2026.
-We are sharing more about the standards review and the strategic planning at our Annual Conference.
+We also shared more about the standards review and the strategic planning at our Annual Conference.

 Key Areas